College Factual by our College Data Analytics Team

 Excellent Graduation Rate

-The 16-player women’s basketball team at Georgetown is kept in shape by one head coach and 3 assistant coaches.
+The Georgetown women’s basketball team is made up of 15 players who, in turn, are trained and guided by a head coach and 3 assistant coaches.
 With an excellent academic progress rate of 1000, the team has shown that they take there time in the classroom seriously.

 Georgetown Women’s Field Hockey